 In the “Choose an Extension” dialog box, do either of the following:

 Click My Extensions, and navigate to a .trex file you previously downloaded.

 If prompted, allow or deny the dashboard extension access to data in the workbook.
-For more information, see Data security and dashboard extensions.
+For more information, see Data security, Network-enabled, and Sandboxed extensions.

 If you allow access, follow any on screen instructions for configuring the extension.

 Note: If you're using Tableau Server or Tableau Online, Extension objects will appear blank in prints, PDFs, and images of dashboards (including images in subscription emails).